south-lacrosse/www-dev/docs/development-help.md

 # Development Help File

-This file file contains useful info for development - probably mainly stuff I would forget if not written down!
+This file contains useful info for development - probably mainly stuff I would forget if not written down!
 Kept out of the main README file as this is technical info which may be known by developers already - and in any case can be found with a bit of Googling.

 ## Git Commands